 After 15 months of successfully carrying out the Parenting Marriage plan, he filed for divorce and they are currently pursuing a marital dissolution.
 It’s not what either really wants but Carl felt he had no choice if he wanted to move into the next chapter of his life.

 Because they had already been living with a shared custody arrangement, their daughter will likely have an easier transition into two separate homes than other kids for whom the change may feel like a bigger jump.

 Mike and Annalise*

-Finally, this New Mexico couple, that also contacted me after first reading about this new model, called and told me that they wanted to have two houses within a mile of each other so their kids could go back and forth easily (they could walk or ride bikes to each house without their parents worrying).
+Finally, this New Mexico couple, who also contacted me after first reading about this new model, called and told me that they wanted to have two houses within a mile of each other so their kids could go back and forth easily (they could walk or ride bikes to each house without their parents worrying).

-We only had two or three sessions and then they went radio silent so I contacted them to find out what happened.
+We only had two or three sessions and then they went radio silent, so I contacted them to find out what happened.
 Mike told me that they decided they would stay in their marriage and try harder to make it work.

-Time will tell if their marriage will work out, but it was in trying on the Parenting Marriage for size that they got the clarity they needed about which direction they should move.
+Time will tell if their marriage will work out, but it was in trying on the Parenting Marriage on for size that they got the clarity they needed about which direction they should move.

 Last I checked, they were still together.